So I went to Vietnam and it was heaven.

 After tweaking our travel dates, we managed to get a family villa at Six Senses Ninh Van Bay.

 Arriving from the sea, you have to come pretty close to the shore until you recognize any buildings.
-Most of the houses are almost completely hidden behind vegetation.
+Most of the houses are completely hidden behind vegetation.

 Besides warm, fresh air, the first thing you notice is the peace.